ShengJie13/MarsAir/README.md

 ## Running Test
 The directory is arranged as followed:
 1) config - Folder that holds all the robot files that shares keywords for all files to use
+     - PromoCodeLibrary.py is a python file that generate the voucher code randomly
-2) pages- Folder that holds all the Test cases
+3) Pages- Folder that holds all the Test cases
-3) Tests - Folder that holds all the Test Scenerios
+4) Tests - Folder that holds all the Test Scenerios

 To run the robot file, run this cmd line in the terminal:
 ```javascript